Felix the Cat: Popularity and distribution

 Most of the early Felix cartoons mirrored American attitudes of the "Roaring Twenties".
 Ethnic stereotypes appeared in such shorts as Felix Goes Hungry (1924).
 Recent events such as the Russian Civil War were depicted in shorts like Felix All Puzzled (1924).
 Flappers were caricatured in Felix Strikes It Rich (1923).
 He also became involved in union organizing with Felix Revolts (also 1923).
 In some shorts, Felix even performed a rendition of the Charleston.
+References to alcoholism and Prohibition were also commonplace in many of the Felix shorts, particularly Felix Finds Out (1924), Whys and Other Whys (1927), and Felix Woos Whoopee (1930), to name a few.
+In Felix Dopes It Out (1924), Felix tries to help a suicidal man who is plagued with a red nose.
+By the end of the short, the cat finds the cure for the condition: "Keep drinking, and it'll turn blue".

 In 1928, Educational ceased releasing the Felix cartoons, and several were reissued by First National Pictures.
 Copley Pictures distributed them from 1929 to 1930.
 There was a brief three-cartoon resurrection in 1936 by the Van Beuren Studios (The Goose That Laid the Golden Egg, Neptune Nonsense, and Bold King Cole), which are all directed by Disney alumni Burt Gillett, who was suffering from bipolar disorder at the time.
 Sullivan did most of the marketing for the character in the 1920s.
 In these Van Beuren shorts, Felix spoke and sang in a high-pitched, childlike voice provided by then-21-year-old Walter Tetley, who was a popular radio actor in the 1930s, 1940s and even 1950s (Julius on The Phil Harris-Alice Faye Show, and Leroy on The Great Gildersleeve), but later best known in the 1960s as the voice of Sherman on The Rocky and Bullwinkle Shows Mister Peabody segments.